FAQ Luggage

 Information on Germany:

-The website of the German Federal Foreign Office contains useful information on entry to and residence in Germany and many other topics of interest to foreigners coming to visit or stay in this country.
+The website of the German Federal Foreign Office (external link) contains useful information on entry to and residence in Germany and many other topics of interest to foreigners coming to visit or stay in this country.

 You can check bulky items at your airline's regular check-in counter.
 Bulky items are defined as all luggage that is too large to be moved via the airport's automated baggage conveyor system.
 This includes: